What we do

 Work within our community

-ADIMS is a grassroots Denman Island organization.
-We have advocated for protection of our marine environment for 20 years.
+ADIMS is a grassroots Denman Island organization that has advocated for the protection of our marine environment for 25 years.
 We have successfully raised awareness about what constitutes a healthy marine environment, and about the cumulative impacts of intense shellfish industrialization and aquaculture practices.
-We have fostered a sense of community stewardship of our marine environment, and continue to create opportunities for community members to protect its wellbeing.
+We have fostered a sense of community-based stewardship of our marine environment, and continue to create opportunities for community members to protect its wellbeing.

 What we face